Web Reg Details

 Similarly, if a desired course has a corequisite course that you need to be enrolled in during the same term, you will need to register for both courses at the same time, or you will be prevented from registering for either one (unless your advisor has entered an override permitting you to do so).
 If you run into this problem, there will be an error message that likely also says, "Prerequisite and Test Score error" (which seems like an unfortunate choice of wording when such an error should really say, "Corequisite required").

 Yes.
-The Summer and Fall 2018 courses are now ready to view.
-Please realize, though, that as we get closer to the opening of registration, changes to these courses may happen and new courses may be added, so you will want to check regularly to see what is available.
+Please realize, though, that as we get closer to the opening of registration, changes to these courses may happen (such as when they meet), some of these courses may be canceled, and other courses may be added, so you will want to check regularly to see what is available.

 If you have any questions about the particular courses for which you should register, or if you have concerns about meeting the appropriate prerequisites, please check with your advisor.